telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 ````

-1. If using Telerik Reporting web service (either locally hosted or in another application) use the following snippet to place the viewer component in a razor page like `Pages/Index.razor`.
+1. If using the Telerik Reporting web service (either locally hosted or in another application) use the following snippet to place the viewer component in a razor page like `Pages/Index.razor`.

 	>note When referencing the Reports service from another application the `ServiceUrl` setting should be the absolute URI to the service.
-Please remember to set the actual `ReportSource` along with eventual parameters:
+Please remember to set the actual `ReportSource` along with the eventual parameters:

 	````CSHTML
 @page "/"